sirkyp/fhir-t1d-exchange/input/pagecontent/cgm-comparison.md

 4. Consider HL7 CGM IG as a dependency for glucose monitoring components

 This alignment would provide T1D Exchange implementers with both standardized CGM data exchange capabilities and comprehensive T1D care management support.

+### Summary

+The T1D Exchange bundle patterns are inspired by the HL7 CGM Implementation Guide but adapted for comprehensive T1D care use cases.
+This approach provides a robust foundation for T1D data exchange while maintaining compatibility with existing FHIR ecosystems and leveraging proven patterns from related implementation guides.